Rules and Regulations

 - What is the Classroom Energy Diet Challenge?
 The Classroom Energy Diet Challenge (the “Challenge”) is a competition among classrooms and schools across Canada, run in both official languages, to increase awareness and knowledge about energy use among Canadian students.
 The Challenge will consist of 16 classroom challenges (the “Challenge Assignments”) related to energy conservation, with points awarded for completion of each of the Challenge Assignments.
 There are two subcomponents of the Challenge Assignments which are:

 - A video contest (the “Video Contest”), which will require Classrooms to create a video (the “Classroom Video”) of up to sixty (60) seconds in length to encourage people to reduce their energy consumption; and

-- A citizen challenge for two of the 16 Assignment Challenges (the “Citizen Challenge”).
-The Citizen Challenge will be opened to the public as a mini-contest.
-This social media-driven sweepstakes will offer the public the chance to engage in the Challenge without being in a Teacher-monitored classroom.
+- A citizen challenge for two of the 16 Assignment Challenges (the “Citizen Challenges”).
+The Citizen Challenge will be opened to the public as a contest.
+This contest will offer the public the chance to engage in the Challenge without being in a Teacher-monitored classroom.

-- Challenge Period: Challenge will open on February 4, 2019 at 12:01 p.m.
-EST and will close on April 25, 2019 at 11:59:59 a.m.
+- Challenge Period: Challenge will open on February 3, 2020 at 12:01 p.m.
+EST and will close on April 24, 2020 at 11:59:59 a.m.
 EST (the “Challenge Period”).
-Within the Challenge Period there will be specific timelines for Challenge components such as the Video Contest and the Citizen Challenge, which are outlined further below.
+Within the Challenge Period there will be specific timelines for Challenge components such as the Video Contest and the Citizen Challenges, which are outlined further below.